BattleDemon/IT-Journal-App/README.md

 #### New UI Elements

-A new page was added to the stacked widget, with three internal tabs, one for all the todos, todays todos, and overdue tasks.
+Todo Page: A new page was added to the stacked widget, with three internal tabs, one for all the todos, todays todos, and overdue tasks.

-At the bottom of the page, a text field with a date and time picker was added to allow users to create todos and specify the deadlines.
+New Todos: At the bottom of the page, a text field with a date and time picker was added to allow users to create todos and specify the deadlines.

-Three buttons were also added to complete, edit, and delete the selected todos.
+Todo Buttons: Three buttons were also added to complete, edit, and delete the selected todos.

 ##### Todo Page